Signs of Stroke

 A stroke is the sudden death of brain cells due to lack of oxygen.
 A stroke is usually defined as one of 2 types:

 The consequences of a stroke, the type of functions affected, and the severity depend on where in the brain it has occurred and the extent of the damage.

 Blood Flow Blockage

 Strokes are caused by either blood flow blockage to the brain (ischemic stroke) or the sudden rupture of an artery in the brain (hemorrhagic stroke).
 Sometimes an ischemic stroke can become a hemorrhagic stroke when bleeding follows the acute blockage.
 Brain cells require a constant supply of oxygen to stay healthy and function properly.
-Therefore, blood needs to be supplied continuously to the brain through two main arterial systems:
+Therefore, blood is supplied continuously to the brain through two main arterial systems:

 The Circle of Willis is the joining area of several arteries at the bottom (inferior) side of the brain.
-At the Circle of Willis, the internal carotid arteries branch into smaller arteries that supply oxygenated blood to over 80% of the cerebrum.
+At the Circle of Willis, the internal carotid arteries branch into smaller arteries that supply oxygenated blood to over 80% of the brain.